Restore Your Deck Without the High-Pressure Guesswork in Cincinnati

 Review the Property and Build the Estimate

-Reach out by phone, email, call, or text.
-Most estimates are built remotely using Google Maps and Millo, with photos or a site visit for more involved setups.
+Reach out by phone, email, or text.
+Most estimates are built remotely using Google Maps and Millo, with photos or a site visit reserved for more involved setups.
 The quote accounts for square footage, levels, railings, and material type, and goes out by email.
-Have water access available on service day, since we work from the property's on-site supply rather than water we bring ourselves.
+Have water access available on service day, since we work from the property’s on-site supply.

 Pre-Arrival Check-In and Surface Assessment

 We text the night before and again the morning of service.
-A call works if texting doesn't.
-Before work begins, we review the surface type, note sensitive areas nearby, and assess whether any visible damage or rot affects how the job should proceed.
+A call works if texting is not practical.
+Before work begins, we review the surface type, note sensitive areas nearby including plants, landscaping, water features, and pool areas, and assess whether any visible damage affects how the job should proceed.

 Choose the Right Equipment and Protect Sensitive Areas